 As a business owner, are your books and records readily available?

 This should be an essential component for all business owners.
 You’ll generate even more credibility if you conduct an annual review of all of your books using a third party accounting firm.
 This helps in several ways.
 First, it can help your banking relationship which may require it for any loans you get, so you’ll be in compliance.
 But secondly, if I’m a buyer looking at a company, this kind of review gives me better assurance that a company’s numbers have been put together properly.
 It’s not a full audit so there can be things missed, but it’s a Generally Accepted Accounting Principle (GAAP) most will look for.
 Frankly, if a company doesn’t have this it’s a red flag.

 Ask yourself how will you receive payment?

 This question brings up a lot of complex challenges.
 The answer honestly depends on who you’re selling your business to.
 If you’re selling the company to employees or current management, you’re inevitably going to have a liquidity problem.
-For example, if my business is worth $10 million and I want to sell it to my employees, they likely can’t come up with that amount of money.
+For example, if your business is worth $10 million and you want to sell it to your employees, they likely can’t come up with that amount of money.
 At that point you get into a lot of seller financed situations where payment will be doled in smaller distributions over a fixed number of years.